U.S. Department of State Seal

 • U.S. Consulate General Hong Kong & Macau is unable to represent you in a legal matter.

-Hong Kong law provides for an independent judiciary, but PRC actions have eroded the judiciary’s independence and ability to uphold the rule of law, particularly in cases designated as involving national security.
-U.S. citizens traveling or residing in the PRC, including the Hong Kong SAR, should be aware of varying levels of scrutiny to which they will be subject from PRC state security and Hong Kong local law enforcement.
+Hong Kong law provides for an independent judiciary, but Beijing’s actions have eroded the judiciary’s independence and ability to uphold the rule of law, particularly in cases designated as involving national security.
+U.S. citizens traveling or residing in the PRC and Hong Kong may be subject to scrutiny from PRC state security and Hong Kong local law enforcement.
 In Hong Kong, police have the right to detain you for questioning if you are not carrying your passport.

 SPECIAL CIRCUMSTANCES

-Assisted Reproductive Technology: Hong Kong strictly forbids surrogacy, and surrogacy contracts will not be considered valid.
-The use of reproductive technology for medical research and profit is strictly controlled.
+Assisted Reproductive Technology: Hong Kong strictly forbids surrogacy.
+Surrogacy contracts are not valid under local law and will not be enforced.
+Reproductive technology used for medical research and profit is strictly controlled.

-Controlled Items in Hong Kong: Hong Kong customs authorities enforce strict regulations concerning controlled items you might be carrying while transiting Hong Kong (temporary importation or exportation).
-Hong Kong International Airport (HKG) security routinely and thoroughly screens any luggage loaded onto an aircraft in Hong Kong, whether belonging to a departing or transiting passenger.
-Discovery of weapons or ammunition of any kind—including mace, pepper spray, stun guns, bullets, air gun pellets, switch blades, knuckle-dusters, and other self-protection weapons—during this screening will be referred to the police for investigation, leading to arrest and detention.
+Controlled Items in Hong Kong: Hong Kong strictly enforces its regulations on controlled items transiting Hong Kong.
+This includes temporary importation and re-export.
+Hong Kong International Airport (HKG) thoroughly screens luggage loaded onto aircraft in Hong Kong.
+This applies to all baggage regardless of whether the passenger is departing or transiting.
+If the authorities discover weapons or ammunition of any kind, the police will investigate the owner of the luggage, who may be arrested or detained.
+Weapons and ammunition include mace, pepper spray, stun guns, bullets, air gun pellets, switch blades, handcuffs, self-defense batons, knuckle-dusters, and other self-protection weapons.

-If you bring controlled items into Hong Kong without the necessary Hong Kong documents, you may be prosecuted, and the goods may be seized.
-The penalty for trafficking in dangerous drugs can be life imprisonment and a heavy fine.
-Among the other items that you must declare to customs officials are liquors, tobacco, cigarettes and cigars, methyl alcohol, and merchandise imported for commercial purposes.
+If you bring controlled items into Hong Kong without the necessary Hong Kong permits, the goods may be seized, and you may be prosecuted.
+The penalty for trafficking in dangerous drugs can be life imprisonment and/or a heavy fine.
+You must also declare liquors, tobacco, cigarettes and cigars, methyl alcohol, and merchandise imported for commercial purposes.
 There are no currency restrictions for travelers.
+Please refer to the Hong Kong Customs and Excise Department for more details.

 The following is a non-exhaustive list of controlled and/or prohibited items: